dublado/csabapalfi.github.io/_posts/2014-03-07-dropwizard-and-cucumber.md

 ---
 title: "Acceptance testing a Dropwizard app with Cucumber"
-summary: "Acceptance testing a Dropwizard app with Cucumber"
 ---

 **[Dropwizard](http://www.dropwizard.io/)** is a 'damn **simple** library for building production-ready **RESTful** web services'.
 It's an opininated selection of a number of **lightweight** Java libraries and wonderful for building **microservices**.
 The [ThoughtWorks Tech Radar](http://www.thoughtworks.com/radar) now also [has it in it's adopt circle](http://www.thoughtworks.com/radar/#/languages-and-frameworks/519).